adlnet/xAPI-Spec/xAPI-Data.md

 	<tr>
 		<td>raw</td>
 		<td>Decimal number between min and max (if present, otherwise unrestricted), inclusive</td>
-		<td>The score achieved by the actor in the experience described by the statement.
+		<td>The score achieved by the Actor in the experience described by the Statement.
 This is not modified by
 		any scaling or normalization.</td>
 		<td>Optional</td>
 	</tr>
 	<tr>
 		<td>min</td>
 		<td>Decimal number less than max (if present)</td>
-		<td>The lowest possible score for the experience described by the statement.</td>
+		<td>The lowest possible score for the experience described by the Statement.</td>
 		<td>Optional</td>
 	</tr>
 	<tr>
 		<td>max</td>
 		<td>Decimal number greater than min (if present)</td>
-		<td>The highest possible score for the experience described by the statement.</td>
+		<td>The highest possible score for the experience described by the Statement.</td>
 		<td>Optional</td>
 	</tr>
 </table>

 The properties of the Score Object are based on the corresponding properties of cmi.score as defined in SCORM 2004 4th Edition.
-The "scaled" and "raw" properties do not necessarily relate directly as scaling and normalization can be applied differently by Activity Providers within different Communities of Practice.
+The "scaled" and "raw" properties do not necessarily relate directly as scaling and normalization can be applied differently by Learning Record Producers within different Communities of Practice.
 Scaling and normalization are outside the scope of this specification.

 ###### Requirements

 * The Score Object SHOULD include 'scaled' if a logical percent based score is known.
 * The Score Object SHOULD NOT be used for scores relating to progress or completion.
-Consider using an extension from an extension profile instead.
+Consider using an extension (preferrably from an established Community of Practice) instead.

 <a name="context"/>

 #### 2.4.6 Context

 ###### Description
 An optional property that provides a place to add contextual information to a Statement.
-All properties are optional.
+All context properties are optional.

 ###### Rationale
 The Context property provides a place to add some contextual information to a Statement.
 It can store information such